RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Abstract

 \section{Abstract}

-Motion forecasts of road users (i.e., agents) vary in complexity as a function of scene constraints and interactive behavior.
-We address this with a multi-task learning method for motion forecasting that includes a retrocausal flow of information.
-The corresponding tasks are to forecast (1) marginal trajectory distributions for all modeled agents and (2) joint trajectory distributions for interacting agents.
-Using a transformer model, we generate the joint distributions by re-encoding marginal distributions followed by pairwise modeling.
+Motion forecasts of road users (i.e., agents) vary in complexity depending on the number of agents, scene constraints, and interactions.
+In particular, the output space of joint trajectory distributions grows exponentially with the number of agents.
+Therefore, we decompose multi-agent motion forecasts into (1) marginal distributions for all modeled agents and (2) joint distributions for interacting agents.
+Using a transformer model, we generate joint distributions by re-encoding marginal distributions followed by pairwise modeling.
 This incorporates a retrocausal flow of information from later points in marginal trajectories to earlier points in joint trajectories.
-Per trajectory point, we model positional uncertainty using compressed exponential power distributions.
-Notably, our method achieves state-of-the-art results in the Waymo Interaction Prediction dataset and generalizes well to the Argoverse 2 dataset.
-Additionally, our method provides an interface for issuing instructions through trajectory modifications.
-Our experiments show that regular training of motion forecasting leads to the ability to follow goal-based instructions and to adapt basic directional instructions to the scene context.
+For each time step, we model the positional uncertainty using compressed exponential power distributions.
+Notably, our method achieves strong results in the Waymo Interaction Prediction Challenge and generalizes well to the Argoverse 2 and V2X-Seq datasets.
+Additionally, our method provides an interface for issuing instructions.
+We show that standard motion forecasting training implicitly enables the model to follow instructions and adapt them to the scene context. \textbf{GitHub repository:} \url{https://github.com/kit-mrt/future-motion}